-Tbilisi, the capital of Georgia, has undergone many alterations since its founding in the 5th century AD.
-It has played an important part in trade roads, including the Silk Road, which has made it a unique capital.
-Due to the geographical location of Georgia, Tbilisi is neither Asian nor European; it’s a combination of both.
-Here, old and modern perfectly blend with each other as well, making Tbilisi a fascinating place to explore.
+Tbilisi, the capital of Georgia, has undergone many alterations since being founded in the 5th century CE.
+Due to the geographical location, Tbilisi is neither Asian nor European; it’s a combination of both.
+Old and modern blend with each other here as well, making this a fascinating place to explore.
 Here are some of the best things that you can see and do here.

-Abanotubani, the old town of Tbilisi, is the central historical landmark in the city.
+Abanotubani, the old town of Tbilisi, is the central historical landmark of the city.
 It’s here where King Vaghtang Gorgasali’s falcon fell in hot water during his hunt.
-The accident led to the discovery of natural sulfur hot springs and later on to the establishment of the capital.
-The name of the capital, Tbilisi, is also connected to the story; the word tbili means warm in Georgian.
+The accident led to the discovery of natural sulfur hot springs and, later on, to the establishment of the capital.
+The name of the capital, Tbilisi, is also connected to the story; tbili means warm in Georgian.

 No trip to Tbilisi is complete until you visit the sulfur baths.
-These establishments are easy to spot from a distance and are quite fascinating to see.
-Brick domes rise from the ground and feature a small window for light and ventilation.
-But don’t worry, as no one will be able to see anything from that window.
+They’re easy to spot from a distance; brick domes rise from the ground and feature a small window for light and ventilation.
+Don’t worry, though; no one will be able to see anything through that window.

 Tbilisi hides some beautiful Art Nouveau architecture from the 20th century.
-When Georgia was forced to enter the Soviet Union in 1921, such buildings were declared bourgeoisie and were banned, resulting in the disappearance of many.
-However, some still manage to survive but are in urgent need of restoration.
+When Georgia was forced to enter the Soviet Union in 1921, such buildings were declared bourgeoisie and banned, resulting in the disappearance of many.
+However, some still survive.

 This experience allows you to see the artistic side of Tbilisi, scattered in many districts of the capital.
 Many of these buildings, however, are residential houses; therefore, you need to be buzzed in.

 Take a ride on the Funicular to Mtatsminda Park to relish in panoramic views of the city.
-The amusement park sits at the top of Mount Mtatsminda and features different carousels, a roller coaster, Ferris wheel, water slides and much more.
-If you feel fancy, you can even have dinner at the Funicular Restaurant and witness a breathtaking view over an illuminated Tbilisi.
+The amusement park sits at the top of Mount Mtatsminda; it features different carousels, a roller coaster, a Ferris wheel, water slides and much more.
+If you feel fancy, you can even have dinner at the Funicular Restaurant and witness a breathtaking vista over an illuminated Tbilisi.

-This unique flea market bears a fascinating collection of jewelry, antiques, vintage home accessories and Soviet junk.
-In the unfortunate days of survival, locals would come here to sell their belongings to make a little cash.
+This unique flea market bears a fascinating collection of jewellery, antiques, vintage home accessories and Soviet bric-a-brac.
+Locals used to come here to sell their belongings to make a little cash.
 It turned into the primary business for some people, and those who don’t want to throw something away bring it here and sell it to the merchants.

 Goods are laid out on the ground, perfectly lined out and jam-packed on a blanket.
 Prices may be overinflated, especially for tourists.
 Try to do some bargaining, or if you happen to have a local friend, ask them to buy it for you.
 The market is open daily if the weather is good.
 More sellers emerge on the weekends, but it also means more people visit it.